 Ergonomy is crucial when working with small animals like cats, puppies, and small breeds.
-Regular tools don’t give groomer the most suitable grip to allow an clean and efficient work.
+Regular tools don't give the groomer the most suitable grip to allow a clean and efficient work.
 Ebelyn came up with huge handles that make the whole claw care grooming a piece of cake.
 Such a relatively small improvement that provides such a big upside.

-Price-wise, Ebelyn nail clippers are very low at less than $10 but they aren’t adapted to medium or large dogs with thicker nails.
-The blades is perfect for small animals but wouldn’t offer a clean enough cut for bigger dogs.
-Plus, with a scissor-style, we all know the movement and it’s very easy to manipulate them for maximum safety.
+Price-wise, Ebelyn nail clippers are very low at less than $10 but they aren't adapted to medium or large dogs with thicker nails.
+The blades are perfect for small animals but wouldn't offer a clean enough cut for bigger dogs.
+Plus, with a scissor-style, we all know the movement and it's very easy to manipulate them for maximum safety.

 The blades and tip are rounded and conceived to be nail clippers, not kind of scissors that can also trim dog claws.
 I wouldn't use these for precision work but if your pet's nails are ostensibly long, they are great for that first big trim.
 Use an electronic dog nail grinder or a nail file to polish the last millimeter(s).